ThePhD/ThePhD.github.io/_portfolio/text.md

 - and, Attending WG14 (C Committee) and WG21 (C++ Committee) meetings.

 Specialized solutions for C++11 (or C++03) can be made.
-If you, your company or organization is interested in helping or need special features/early access to features listed below, please [contact me](phdofthehouse@gmail.com).
+If you, your company or organization is interested in helping or need special features/early access to features listed below, please [get in touch](shepherd@soasis.org).